GabrielRavier/Cave-Story-Decompilation/README.md

 # Cave-Story-Disassembly
 Disassembly of Cave Story.
-Made with IDA Pro
+Can be opened with IDA Pro (freeware version).

+This disassembly aims to make the code easily understandable.